ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher at the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/index.shtml) of the University of Münster.
+Postdoctoral researcher at the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/index.shtml) of the University of Münster

-Beforehand, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen, see [MGP](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=277103).
+PhD (Dr. rer. nat. in Mathematics) at the University of Bremen (cf. [MGP](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=277103))
 <h2>Postal address</h2>
 University of Münster<br>
 Department of Mathematics<br>